JameskuttySebastian/ASSIGNMENT6_Weather-Dashboard/README.md

 1. Use could enter the name of the city that they want to know the weather.
 2. Application will show the following
+*  History of search, upon click on it will search for that city
+*  Current Weather for city including the UV Index
+*  Weather forcast for next 5 days, with maximum temperature